JBER armory Airmen provide tools for protectors

-Airman 1st Class John Demko, a native of Delano, Penn., assigned to the 673d Security Forces Squadron, seats a radio in to a pouch on his vest as he waits to be issued his weapon at the armory before his duty shift on Joint Base Elmendorf-Richardson, Alaska, Dec.
+Magazines of 9mm ammunition are lines up on a table at the 673d Security Forces Squadron armory before issue to security forces Airmen, and military police Soldiers assuming their duty and patrol shifts on Joint Base Elmendorf-Richardson, Alaska, Dec.
 14, 2016.
 Armory Airmen ensure weapons and equipment.
 Security forces is the largest career field in the U.S. Air Force, and the base armory Airmen ensure the joint team protecting JBER has the tools it needs to maintain its security and safety.
 (U.S. Air Force photo by Justin Connaher)

 |Date Taken: